from datetime import datetime

 """

-Calculate the cumulative production rate from a rate vector
+Calculate the cumulative production from a step data vector

 Parameters